-Read this manual carefully to learn how to operate and maintain your product properly.
-The information in this manual can help you and others avoid injury and product damage.
-Although Toro designs and produces safe products, you are responsible for operating the product properly and safely.
-You may contact Toro directly at www.Exmark.com for product safety and operational training materials, accessory information, help finding a dealer, or to register your product.
+Read this information carefully to learn how to operate and maintain your product properly and to avoid injury and product damage.
+You are responsible for operating the product properly and safely.

+You may contact Toro directly at www.Toro.com for product safety and operation training materials, accessory information, help finding a dealer, or to register your product.

 Whenever you need service, genuine Toro parts, or additional information, contact an Authorized Service Dealer or Toro Customer Service and have the model and serial numbers of your product ready.
-Figure 1 illustrates the location of the model and serial numbers on the product.
+Figure 1 identifies the location of the model and serial numbers on the product.
+Write the numbers in the space provided.